ethanjli/ublue-forklift-sysext-demo/README.md

 `forklift pallet switch` command; it will totally replace the contents of `~/.local/share/forklift/pallet` and create a new staged pallet bundle in the stage store.
-Each time you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store.
-You can query and modify the state of your stage store with `forklift stage show` and with other subcommands of `forklift stage`.
+Each time you run `forklift pallet switch` or `forklift pallet stage`, forklift will create a new staged pallet bundle in the stage store (which is at both `~/.local/share/forklift/stages` and `/var/lib/forklift/stages`).
+You can query and modify the state of your stage store by running `forklift stage show` and by running other subcommands of `forklift stage`.

 ## Modify a pallet and use it

-There will be a nicer CLI workflow in the future for modifying pallets, but for now in order to modify your local copy of the pallet you should directly edit files in the Git repo which is your pallet.
+There will be a nicer CLI workflow in the future for modifying pallets, but for now in order to modify your local copy of the pallet you should directly edit files in the Git repo which is your pallet, at `~/.local/share/forklift/pallet`.
 Then you can run `forklift pallet stage` (and reboot again or run `forklift-apply-systemd`) to preview it.
 Warning: if you have changes which you haven't pushed up to GitHub/etc. and then you run `forklift pallet switch {pallet-path}@{version-query}`, your modifications to your pallet will all be deleted/overwritten and replaced with the pallet you're switching to!

 # Explanation

 ## What is Forklift?
+What is a "pallet"?

 Forklift is an experimental prototype tool primarily designed for the purpose of making it simpler to build custom OS images of non-atomic Linux distros which need to provide a set of Docker